Value-Quality Investing India: 11.38% Returns After 4% Lost to Taxes

 The Hidden Cost of Factor Investing

-Direct Answer: BacktestIndia's factor investing research series reports impressive gross returns—but real investors face taxes, transaction costs, and slippage.
+Direct Answer: BacktestIndia's factor investing India research reports impressive gross returns—but real investors face taxes, transaction costs, and slippage.
 Our educational backtest reveals this starkly: 15.40% gross CAGR shrinks to 11.38% net—a 4.02% annual drag representing 26% of gross returns lost to implementation reality.

 Value-Quality Performance After Costs: